8 Quick Maintenance Ideas for the Weekend

 1) SORT THE GARAGE OR SHED

 Garages and sheds are often used to hide messes and drop half-finished projects for completion later.
 That, of course, leads to clutter and messes that make it impossible to use your space properly.
 Use your weekend to dig in there and finish the projects you can and reorganize the space.
 While you do, keep an eye out for any pests that may have decided to make your home theirs.
-If you spot silverfish or other creatures that love damp, dark places, hit their nests and other areas where they hide with TERRO® Home Insect Killer.
-This spray remains effective for months and keeps bugs from coming back.
+If you spot silverfish or other creatures that love damp, dark places, hit their nests and other areas where they hide with TERRO® Ant Killer.
+This spray remains effective for weeks and keeps bugs from coming back.

 2) INSTALL GUTTER GUARDS